MrFriendCS/H-CS/docs/H-CS-SDD.md

 # Make a connection to the file
 file = open("people.csv" ,"r")

-# Read from the file
+# Read first line from the file
 line = file.readline()

 # Loop if variable not empty